 Scheduling of Work

-Schedule the Work so as to minimize any interruptions to existing services.
+Schedule the Work to minimize any interruptions to existing services.

 Submit a schedule of expected interruptions to the Consultant for approval and adhere to the approved interruption schedule.
 Note: during high flow periods, inclement weather or significant thaw events approvals may be delayed (at no cost to the Region) to maintain overall system capacity for service to the community.
-[Consultant to discuss any planned interruptions to Regional or local sewers with Region staff to determine if there are any restrictions to time of year, work that must be performed during off peak or low flow time periods, special considerations for service interruptions, bypass requirements or system modifications to complete the Work.
-Details for any restrictions shall be included in this section.
-Bid items and details shall be provided for additional Works]

 The Contractor shall provide a minimum of 10 Working Days advance notice to the Region for scheduling operation of any flow diversions or system modifications.